Remain in Light: Promotion and release

 Talking Heads hired five additional musicians for the Remain in Light promotional tours.

 Brian Eno advised Talking Heads that the music on Remain in Light was too dense for a quartet to perform live.
 The band expanded to nine musicians for the tours in support of the album, with Harrison recruiting Belew, Parliament-Funkadelic keyboardist Bernie Worrell, bassist Busta "Cherry" Jones, Ashford & Simpson percussionist Steven Scales, and backing vocalist Dolette MacDonald.
-The larger group performed soundchecks in Frantz's and Weymouth's loft by following the rhythms established by Worrell, who had studied at the New England Conservatory and Juilliard School.
+The larger group performed soundchecks in Frantz's and Weymouth's loft by following the rhythms established by Worrell, who had studied at the New England Conservatory (NEC) and Juilliard School.

-The expanded band's first appearance was on August 23, 1980, at the Heatwave festival in Ontario, for an audience of 70,000; Robert Hilburn of the Los Angeles Times called the band's new music a "rock-funk sound with dramatic, near show-stopping force".
+The expanded band's first appearance was on August 23, 1980, at the Heatwave festival in Ontario, Canada, for an audience of 70,000; Robert Hilburn of the Los Angeles Times called the band's new music a "rock-funk sound with dramatic, near show-stopping force".
 On August 27, the expanded Talking Heads performed a showcase of tracks to an 8,000-person full house at the Wollman Rink, as well as approximately another 10,000 seated on the grass outside the walls, in Central Park.
 Only these two performances were initially planned, but Sire Records decided to support the nine-member band on an extended tour.
 After the promotional tour, the band went on hiatus for several years, leaving the individual members to pursue a variety of side projects.

 Remain in Light was released worldwide on October 8, 1980, and received its world premiere, airing in its entirety, on October 10 on WDFM.
 According to writer David Sheppard, "it was received as a great cultural event as much as a vivid art-pop record."
-Unusually, the album's press release included a bibliography submitted by Byrne and Eno citing books by Chernoff and others to provide context for how the songs were conceived.
+Unusually, the press release included a bibliography submitted by Byrne and Eno citing books by Chernoff and others to provide context for how the songs were conceived.
 “I didn't read those books", said an incensed Weymouth.

-Remain in Light was certified Gold by the Canadian Recording Industry Association in February 1981 after shipping 50,000 copies, and by Recording Industry Association of America in September 1985 after shipping 500,000.
-Over one million copies of the album have been sold worldwide.
+Remain in Light was certified gold by the Canadian Recording Industry Association in February 1981 after shipping 50,000 copies, and by Recording Industry Association of America in September 1985 after shipping 500,000.
+Over one million copies have been sold worldwide.